GHD in the Community

 around the world to support programs to address men’s health

 - CANStruction – GHD people in opposite corners

-of the world – Canada and Australia – showed their support for
+of the world – Canada, USA and Australia – showed their support for

 CANstruction, an annual design and construction industry charity

 event where large, lovely structures are created entirely out of

 canned food.
 In Canada our people created a piece called ‘Giving is

 the New Black’ and donated 1000 kg (2200 lbs) of food afterwards.

 In Brisbane, our people constructed a minion while in Darwin they

 - Habitat for Humanity – As a long term